The Wonderful Galaxy of Oz

-In 1996, Enoki Films' North American division produced a 75-minute film edited from several episodes of Space Oz no Bōken, known as The Wonderful Galaxy of Oz; it was released on DVD by Digiview Entertainment in 2006.
+Since its original run, the series has not been rebroadcast in Japan or received any home media release.
+The English dub, The Wonderful Galaxy of Oz, was produced by Enoki Films USA in 1996 as a 75-minute direct-to-video film, using footage from the first and final few episodes.
+No proper material was available until 2019, when an Arabic dub of all 26 episodes was uploaded to YouTube.

-Plot
+Premise

-In the year 2060, eight-year-old Dorothy and her dog Talk-Talk are swept off their home planet of New Kansas in the aftermath of a catastrophic storm.
+In the year 2060, eight-year-old Dorothy and her dog Toto are swept off their home planet of New Kansas in the aftermath of a catastrophic storm.
 They end up in the Galaxy of Oz, where an evil witch known as Gloomhilda once ruled; eventually driven out by renowned scientist Dr. Oz, she now has her sights on reclaiming the galaxy and has amassed an army in the outskirts of space.
 Her attack, however, is foiled due to Dorothy's unexpected arrival.

 Knowing that Gloomhilda will return, Dr. Oz plans to use three magic crystals previously thought to have been lost for hundreds of years (the Crystals of Love, Wisdom, and Courage) to rid the galaxy of her wickedness.
 Under Dr. Oz's guidance, Dorothy and an assortment of "heroes" set out to scour the Galaxy in search of the crystals.